abishekmuthian/buttmoverWebApp/README.md

 [esp-web-tools](https://github.com/esphome/esp-web-tools) stopped supporting micropython flashing on NodeMCU since version 6.1.1 as their dependency(esp-web-flasher) removed [header patching](https://github.com/NabuCasa/esp-web-flasher/issues/103).

 But right now esp-web-tools seems to have replaced that dependency with esptool-js, So I don't know if the latest version would work with micropython.

+#### I don't want to do all these, Just want to use Butt Mover
+You can use Butt Mover from https://buttmover.com.

 #### Thanks
 1. [Ebitenengine](https://github.com/hajimehoshi/ebiten) - A dead simple 2D game library for Go.